-- DNS of turbulent coagulation in a planar jet where performed. - The behaviour of the PSD correlations $\overline{n'(v) n'(w)}$ was studied and it was found that they can also take negative values. - Turbulence-coagulation interaction leads to some unclosed terms.
-These terms make a large contribution to the mean source term and since they cannot be neglected.
+- The effect of turbulent fluctuations on the coagulation process was studied by performing DNS of turbulent coagulation in a planar jet. - The behaviour of the PSD correlations $\overline{n'(v) n'(w)}$ was studied.
+The correlations were mostly positive, but it was found that they can also take negative values. - Turbulence-coagulation interaction leads to some unclosed terms in the transport equation of the 0th and 2nd moments.
+The behaviour of these terms was studied. - The unclosed terms make a large contribution to the time-averaged coagulation source term and therefore they cannot be neglected.